How to Install Underfloor Heating

 Step 12

 It’s now time to add the levelling compound.
-Simply pour it onto the floor and spread it out evenly using a plastic trowel.
-You can apply this at various thicknesses depending on how much you want to raise the floor.
-However, it would be best applying a minimum of around 3mm thickness.
+Pour it onto the floor and spread it out evenly using a plastic trowel.
+Check the manufacturer's instructions on the recommended depth.

 Step 13